kevinbleckmann/AI-Hackathon/genai-rockstar-contest-2023/fastchat/README.md

 2023-09-06 14:10:02 | INFO | stdout | This share link expires in 72 hours.
 For free permanent hosting and GPU upgrades, run `gradio deploy` from Terminal to deploy to Spaces (https://huggingface.co/spaces)
 ```

-Open a browser and go to the public URL listed.
-This URL is randomly generated each time the script is run.
+Open a browser and go to the public ip of yoru instance a browser.  http://public_ip:7860

-**If you having trouble accessing the URL provided in the console, or the page is really slow to load, or you get errors while using FastChat, then try going to `http://public_ip:7860`.**

 Once you get to the application, you will see a screen like this: